 Peru, like much of Latin America, is a predominantly Roman Catholic country.
-However, much of the native religions were incorporated in the evangelization process of the early Spaniards.
-So there are often odd mixtures of venerating father sky and mother earth combined with worshipping God and Mary.
+However, much of the indigenous religions were incorporated in the evangelization process by the early Spaniards.
+So there are often odd mixtures of venerating father sky and mother earth combined with worshipping God and revering the virgin Mary.
 Animism, spiritism and shamanism are common.
 You will not likely be overtly exposed to these practices, but you are entering a realm of spiritual opposition to the Kingdom of God.